Private-to-private information sharing : FINTRAC's compliance guidance

 A reporting entity must ensure that the disclosure, collection and use of personal information is carried out in accordance with the code of practice approved by the Office of the Privacy Commissioner of Canada.

-No person or entity will be liable in any criminal or civil proceedings for disclosing, collecting, or using personal information in compliance with the Act and regulations, so long as it is done in good faith.
+No person or entity will be liable in any criminal or civil proceedings for disclosing, collecting, or using personal information in compliance with the Act and Regulations, so long as it is done in good faith.

 Disclosure of personal information